ckeditor/ckeditor4-docs/docs/guide/dev/example_setups/README.md

 <table border="1" class="hints">
 <tr><td class="hints-benchmark">Benchmark</td><td class="hints-result">Result</td><td>Comments</td></tr>
 <tr><th>Plugin installation complexity</th><td style="width:60px">Moderate - High</td>
-<td>Plugins authored by CKSource are available on CDN and can be easily enabled throogh CKEDITOR.config.extraPlugins.
-Third-party plugins need to be downloaded locally and <a href="http://cdn.ckeditor.com/#plugins">enabled as external plugins</a>.</td></tr>
+<td>Plugins authored by CKSource are available on CDN and can be easily enabled throogh {@linkapi CKEDITOR.config.extraPlugins CKEDITOR.config.extraPlugins} Third-party plugins need to be downloaded locally and <a href="http://cdn.ckeditor.com/#plugins">enabled as external plugins</a>.</td></tr>
 <tr><th>Toolbar configuration complexity</th><td>High</td><td>The toolbar configurator is not available so understanding what button names to use may be challenging.</td></tr>
 <tr><th>Complexity of future upgrades</th><td>Low - Moderate</td><td>As easy as changing the version number in a single <code>&lt;script&gt;</code> tag.
 Locally stored third-party plugins must be updated manually.</td></tr>
 <tr><th>Number of files requested by the browser</th><td>High</td><td>Each plugin results in a couple of additional HTTP requests (plugin, language file, icon).</td></tr>